 Siener is a graduate of McCluer North High school and Webster University in 2001, with a degree in Education and History/Political Science.
 He also completed his Graduate degree from Webster in Business in 2007.

-Siener and his wife, Jackie, have two children, Maxton and Camden.
+Siener and his wife, Jackie, have three children, Maxton, Camden and Finn (Finley).